AlxClt/Dataviz-ecl18/TP1/README.md

 ## TP 1 - Data Visualization - Mosaic Chart

+The goal of this project is to introduce a particular type of data vizualisation, describe it and give some examples

 ### 1) What is a mosaic chart exactly?

 #### a) Definition